Tai-Min/Statek-UAV/instructions/05_rt_hardware_preparation.md

 Setup ROS again as described in [03_ros.md](https://github.com/Tai-Min/Statek-UAV/blob/master/instructions/03_ros.md) ._. (skip cv_bridge part)

 On the bright side, you will be able to use project's launch files such as Rviz visualization or teleop nodes on your PC.
-To do so, set ROS_MASTER_URI environmental variable as described in [00_environment_setup.md](https://github.com/Tai-Min/Statek-UAV/blob/master/instructions/00_environment_setup.md).
-This will allow to perform supervisory control over UAV.

 ## Install gcc4mbed
 As described in [here](https://github.com/adamgreen/gcc4mbed).